Arthur Maulet

-Arthur Maulet (/mɑːˈlɛt/ mah-LET; born July 13, 1993) is an American professional football cornerback for the Detroit Lions of the National Football League (NFL).
+Arthur Maulet (/mɑːˈlɛt/ mah-LET; born July 13, 1993) is an American professional football cornerback.
 He played college football for the Copiah–Lincoln Wolves and Memphis Tigers, and was signed by the New Orleans Saints as an undrafted free agent in 2017.
 He has also been a member of the Indianapolis Colts, New York Jets, and Pittsburgh Steelers.

 College career

 As a senior at Memphis, Maulet played in all 13 games and recorded 73 tackles, 7.5 tackles for loss, 4.5 sacks, two interceptions, 15 passes defended and two forced fumbles.